 Motion sickness occurs when the body and brain disagree on the senses of motion, especially the eyes and ears.
 For example, a common trigger for motion sickness for people is trying to read while in a car.

-Some children are much more sensitive to motion sickness than others.
-If yours is one of them, you’ll be happy to know that you just might be able to prevent it.
+Some people are much more sensitive to motion sickness than others.
+If your child is one of them, you’ll be happy to know that you just might be able to prevent it.

 Here are some things you can do to help your child with their motion sickness.
 With a little luck, you just might be able to figure out what’s causing it.